 There are 100s of different online teaching companies out there.
-It’s important you do your research, so you pick a company that suits you and works with your schedule.
-The TEFL Institute of Ireland has a list of the top online English schools for you to quick-start this journey.
+You must do your research, so you pick a company that suits you and works with your schedule.
+The TEFL Institute of Ireland has a list of the top online English schools for you to quickly start this journey.

 Remember to ask yourself these questions when applying for jobs: